12ajith1998/JAVA/README.md

 In January 2016, Oracle announced that Java run-time environments based on JDK 9 will discontinue the browser plugin.

 Java software runs on everything from laptops to data centers, game consoles to scientific supercomputers.
-# Principles
-There were five primary goals in the creation of the Java language:

-It must be simple, object-oriented, and familiar.
-It must be robust and secure.
-It must be architecture-neutral and portable.
-It must execute with high performance.
-It must be interpreted, threaded, and dynamic.
 # References
 Gosling, James; Joy, Bill; Steele, Guy; Bracha, Gilad; Buckley, Alex (2014).
 The Java® Language Specification (PDF) (Java SE 8 ed.).
 Gosling, James; Joy, Bill; Steele, Guy L., Jr.; Bracha, Gilad (2005).
 The Java Language Specification (3rd ed.).
 Addison-Wesley.